SHINGRIX can help protect you against shingles. Start by finding out if you’re at risk.

 The National Advisory Committee on Immunization (NACI) and the Comité sur l'immunisation du Québec (CIQ) recommend SHINGRIX for adults 50 years of age and older.

-Ask your doctor or pharmacist if SHINGRIX is right for you.
+Ask your doctor, pharmacist, or nurse if SHINGRIX is right for you.

 The Risk Game